The Babylon Bee: Content

 In the years leading up to 2020, the site grew less critical of Trump and more critical of the left and liberalism, though it continued to satirize topics across both parties.
-Emma Goldberg of The New York Times said in 2020 that although Trump was still not off-limits as a target for the Bee, "their "early coverage of Trump, back in 2016, was much more vitriolic than today's.
+Emma Goldberg of The New York Times said in 2020 that although Trump was still not off limits as a target for The Babylon Bee, "their "early coverage of Trump, back in 2016, was much more vitriolic than today's.
 They called him a psychopath, or a megalomaniac.
-Now they're more bemused by him and the ghoulish ways he's described on the left".
+Now they're more bemused by him and the ghoulish ways he's described on the left."
 In another 2020 New York Times article, Emma Goldberg wrote that the unifying goal of the site was "poking fun at the left", and that "their most popular articles are often those making jokes at the expense of Democratic presidential candidate Joe Biden".
 She wrote that its success was due to finding ways to punch up by "ridiculing every source of authority outside the White House."
 In the same article, The Babylon Bee's editor-in-chief Kyle Mann summarized how he believed readers of The Babylon Bee considered the site: "this comedy makes fun of everybody, but it's a little harder on the left, and when it makes fun of the right it's not hateful."
 Parker J. Bach wrote in Slate in June 2021 that the site frequently makes jokes that target marginalized groups, with articles that are "often 'ironically' misogynistic" and "frequently antagonistic toward the LGBTQIA+ community".
 In an October 2021 interview with The Atlantic, Mann described the site's view of satire and its mission as "mock[ing] people who hold cultural power and ... communicat[ing] truth to a culture that many times does not believe in an objective, universal truth any longer."

-The Babylon Bees influence led to their podcast interview of Elon Musk in December 2021.
-This podcast featured the usual hosts Kyle Mann and Ethan Nicolle, as well as an uncommon appearance by Seth Dillon.
-The podcast covered a wide range of topics, ranging from a response to Senator Elizabeth Warren's criticism of the amount of taxes paid by Musk to current sex scandals at CNN to his thoughts on Christianity.
+The Babylon Bee's hosted Elon Musk for an interview on the site's podcast in December 2021.
+The episode featured regular hosts Kyle Mann and Ethan Nicolle, who were joined by Seth Dillon.
+The podcast covered a wide range of topics, ranging from a response to Senator Elizabeth Warren's criticism of how little Musk paid in taxes to scandals at CNN to his thoughts on Christianity.

-Jennifer Graham of Deseret News attributed the success of The Babylon Bee to its benefiting "from the increasing polarization in America, with Republicans and Democrats clustering in information silos that reflect and affirm their beliefs."

-Nick Gillespie of Reason praised The Babylon Bee, saying that "The fact that the Bee is very funny, day in and day out, is almost enough to get me, a lapsed Catholic, to believe in divine intervention, if not a covenant of grace not works."
+Jennifer Graham of Deseret News attributed the success of The Babylon Bee in 2021 to "the increasing polarization in America, with Republicans and Democrats clustering in information silos that reflect and affirm their beliefs."
+Nick Gillespie of Reason praised The Babylon Bee in 2022, saying that "The fact that the Bee is very funny, day in and day out, is almost enough to get me, a lapsed Catholic, to believe in divine intervention, if not a covenant of grace not works."
+The New Yorker and The New York Times have described The Babylon Bee as a Christian or conservative version of The Onion.